Subscribe to our newsletter

-Bryony Johnstone awarded the Penny Johnstone Award to Anna Bowie from Jacari Bristol.
+Bryony Johnstone presented the Penny Johnstone Award to Anna Bowie of Jacari Bristol.

 This award is in memory of Penny Johnstone, our founding director.
 Along with the award Jacari Bristol received a cheque for £500 to support their work improving the confidence and English language skills of young people through their free tuition scheme.
 On making the award, Bryony Johnstone said:

 “What I particularly loved about reading about Jacari’s work was their commitment to adapt and make things work – they seemed determined to solve problems to ensure that children’s education was as uninterrupted as possible.

 “They had, and have, bold plans, to continue to do this learning from their experience this year… The passion of Jacari and those who work there comes through in spades and it is for this reason, and for mum’s own passion about education, that we have great pleasure in giving this very well deserved award.”